 - Carrots.
 Again most dogs love the crunch of raw carrots (as long as the piece is appropriately sized so they aren’t in danger of choking.)
 Cooked, unseasoned carrots are also a safe and tasty treat for your fur-babie.

 - Pumpkin.
 Pumpkins are perfect for pets raw or cooked, but always use fresh, pure pumpkin – not your leftover Jack-O-Lantern or canned pie filling!
 Remember, Nutmeg is commonly used to season pumpkin and is very toxic to dogs!

 - Apples.
 Feel free to share a slice or two of an apple with your dog before you sweeten the pie filling with all that sugar and spice!
 Raw apple slices are a nice sweet treat your dog will love.

 We hope you enjoy this Holiday season with your family, friends and of course, your fur-babies!
-As always, if you have questions on what you can or can’t feed to your dog be sure to ask your vet.
-And be sure to stop by Woodard Mercantile for some tasty & safe treats your dog can enjoy without worry!
+As always, if you have questions on “what’s for dinner” or what you can or can’t feed to your dog be sure to ask your vet.

 Speaking of what’s for dinner, are you looking for the right food for your pup?
 At Woodard Mercantile, we are proud to offer a wide selection of foods to suit your dog’s individual needs.
 Simply Click Here to shop some of the premium dog foods we have to offer.
 As always, expert advice is only a phone call, or store visit away!

 Visit Healthy Dogs Guide: Diet and Nutrition Tips (webmd.com) for more tips and information on feeding your own fur-baby.